If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The Orion features a 5.1-inch aperture that is designed to pull in ample light and give users a clear and bright view of the night sky, including galaxies, nebulas, and star clusters.
 The Orion has a short 24-inch optical tube and fast f/5 focal ratio that creates a wide field of vision.
 Packaged with an equatorial telescope mount and adjustable tripod (balance weight included), users can smoothly pan while looking through the two 1.25-inch Sirius Plossl eyepieces (25mm and 10mm) and 6 x 30 finder scope.
 The Orion comes with all the tools necessary for assembly.

-Pros: The Orion comes with Starry Night software that teaches customers how to find specific constellations.
+Pros: The Orion comes with Starry Night software that teaches you how to find specific constellations.

 Cons: The Orion has the biggest price tag on our list.
 It also doesn’t come with the same bonuses at other models, including a carrying case and smartphone adapter.